pfheatwole/thesis/meta/outline.rst

 Wind field regression
 ---------------------

-* Estimate the underlying wind field of individual tracks
+* Estimate the underlying wind field of individual tracks (eg, fit a kriging model)

+* Combine flights that overlap in time + space?

+* Model-free or model-based?

 * Constraints